okyd-capco/tech-radar/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+2. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+3. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+4. Open a Pull Request

+### Adding Content Sections

+1. Ensure your content section is on the radar
+2. Edit the content array defined in `src/data/content.tsx`
+3. Duplicate the React content in the `techContent`
+4. Edit the new content, run the app and see the presentation of the content
+5. Run `test` & `cypress` to confirm build is working, then create a PR

 If you would like to contribute to any Capco Digital OSS projects please read: